Astronomy & Astrophysics

-Our current TIMS instrument is a 2004 Thermo-Fisher Triton, with nine moveable Faraday cup collectors and a single ion multiplier.
-The Triton has state of the art sensitivity and accuracy and is used in positive ion mode (P-TIMS) for isotopic analyses of Cr, Sr, Nd, Ba, Sm, and Pb.
-In negative mode (N-TIMS) it is used primarily for W and Os.
-The instrument is capable of isotopic measurements as precise as ± 3 parts per million.
+DTM currently operates two thermal ionization mass spectrometers, one a 2004 vintage Thermo Triton and the second a 2019 vintage Triton XT.
+Both instruments have nine moveable Faraday cup collectors, a single ion multiplier and the option of many low-noise faraday amplifiers.
+Both Tritons have state of the art sensitivity and accuracy and are used in positive mode (P-TIMS) for isotopic analysis of Cr, Sr, Nd, Ba, Sm and Pb.
+In negative mode (N-TIMS) the instruments are used primarily for W and Os isotope analysis.
+Both instruments are capable of isotope ratio measurement precisions as precise as ± 3 parts per million.
 For more information, please contact Tim Mock.

 Laser ablation for our ICP-MS instruments is accomplished with a 193 nm Excimer laser (Analyte 193.H) made by Photon Machines Inc. Software communication between the laser and iCap computers allows for programmed automated analyses.

 A Cameca ims-6F ion microprobe, installed in 1996, can be used for in situ measurements of isotopes and trace elements with spatial resolution down to about one micron.
 It is a single-collector instrument (Faraday cup or electron multiplier) equipped with oxygen and cesium primary ion sources and an electron flood gun for charge compensation.
 Measurements can be fully automated.
 A newly-installed (2017) RF plasma O source ("Hyperion" - Oregon Physics LLC) allows a factor of 5 improvement in O- beam diameter compared to the standard duoplasmatron source, matching the resolution of the Cs+ beam.
 For more information, please contact Jianhua Wang.